arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

 Here are some questions you might legimately ask yourself:

 * Can I mark a position in a dired buffer?
-* Can I mark a commit in the Git tree with Magit?
+* Can I mark a commit in the Magit's Git log buffer?
-* A position in vterm while in vterm-copy-mode?
+* What about marking a position in vterm while in vterm-copy-mode?
 * Emacs can open PDF and PNG files: can I mark them?

 Guess what?
-It's a full house of "yes".
+It's a full house of "yes! yes! yes!".
 Of course you can!
 Everything in Emacs is a text, everything lives a buffer.
 Why wouldn't you be able to?

 This is, to me, the beauty of Emacs.
-It's not the amount of plugins ([VS Code has 57202 extensions][vscode], So what?).
+It's not the amount of plugins ([VS Code has 57202 extensions][vscode], so what?).
 It's not its alleged Operating System nature.
 To me, the reason why Emacs stands out as an engineering product is that it is built on top of *few* core building blocks, just a handful of *simple* notions that marvelously build upon each other consistently, seemlessly, elegantly, creating a cohesive structure.

+### Note to myself: good things in life are temporary

 Here's a last question.

 * What if I mark a position and then I kill the buffer?
 Will Emacs resurrect it when jumping back?

 And here, for once, the answer is "no".
 Marks are really meant to be volatile.
 But don't despair: there are other means to do this.

 ### Other Cases